 A planning proposal must be formally considered at a Council meeting.
 Council officers will make a report to Council on the merits of the proposal.
 Council does not have to support applications for rezoning of land.
 Similarly, a Council resolution to prepare a planning proposal or an amendment to the LEP does not necessarily guarantee that the proposal or rezoning will proceed.

-If Council agrees to proceed with the proposal to rezone land, Council must resolve to support the planning proposal and to forward it the Minister for Planning and Infrastructure for a “Gateway Determination”.
+If Council agrees to proceed with the proposal to rezone land, Council must resolve to support the planning proposal and to forward it the Minister for Planning and Environment for a "Gateway Determination".

 - Council has notified the proponent that the request to prepare a planning proposal is not supported; or

 - Council has failed to indicate its support 90 days after the proponent submitted a request, accompanied by the required information or has failed to submit a planning proposal for a Gateway determination within a reasonable time after the council has indicated its support.

-- Whether a public hearing is to be held into the matter by the Panel Assessment Commission or other specified person or body is required.
+- whether a public hearing is to be held into the matter by the Commission or other specified person or body

-- Whether the function of making the LEP is exercised by the Minister for Planning and Infrastructure or delegated to Council or the relevant planning authority (RPA).
+- whether the function of making the LEP is to be exercised by the Minister, Greater Sydney Commission or delegated to the Relevant Planning Authority.

 Review of Gateway Determination

-A Council or proponent may request the Minister (or delegate) to alter a Gateway determination when a Gateway determination is made that:
+A proponent or a council, may request the Minister, Greater Sydney Commission or delegate to alter a Gateway determination when a Gateway determination is made that:

 a. the planning proposal should not proceed